 Leaves Turning Yellow and Brown (Overwatering)

-Whilst brown and yellow leaves usually indicates the spider plant is underwatered, yellow and brown drooping, mushy leaves can also indicate overwatering and draining soils.
+Whilst brown and yellow leaves usually indicate the spider plant is underwatered, yellow and brown drooping, mushy leaves can also indicate overwatering and draining soils.

 If the soil stays consistently boggy and the top inch does not dry between each bout of watering then this can prevent root respiration and promote the conditions for root rot.